 Never attempt to remove excessive ear wax yourself – you could cause major damage to your ears leading to infection or hearing loss.
 Cotton buds should only ever be used on the outer portion of the ear.

 Microsuction wax removal is the safest, most effective, quickest and most comfortable method of removing earwax – usually without pre-treatment with oil (although using oil for 2 days before the appointment will aid removal).
 The wax is removed from the ear using a fine, low-pressure suction device and using a video otoscope, we will show you the condition of the ear before and after treatment.

 The syringing of ears to remove ear wax and the buildup of wax in the ears is the traditional method of ear wax removal.
-Originally a metal syringe would have been used, but there was always the chance of damaging the ear drum and causing hearing damage and instead an electronic ear irrigator was use to carry out the ear irrigation to clear ear wax buildup.
+Originally a metal syringe would have been used, but there was always the chance of damaging the ear drum and causing hearing damage and instead, an electronic ear irrigator was used to carry out the ear irrigation to clear ear wax buildup.

 Ear irrigation involves the squirting of water into the ear and usually from different angles in order to clear the ear of excessive wax buildup.
-Side effects to this method of ear wax removal can be pain, dizziness, vertigo and hearing loss.
-This is why microsuction is the preferred and all round better way of removing wax from your ear as it is completely painless and simply involves sucking the wax from the ear rather than squirting water in to clean it.
+Side effects of this method of ear wax removal can be pain, dizziness, vertigo and hearing loss.
+This is why microsuction is the preferred and all-round better way of removing wax from your ear as it is completely painless and simply involves sucking the wax from the ear rather than squirting water in to clean it.

 Home Ear Wax Removal Kits & Eardrops

 Eardrops from the pharmacy are designed to soften the ear wax buildup in the ear canal and loosen it so that it can work its way out naturally.
 They are designed to be used at room temperature and you need to be able to apply the drops directly into your ear and lie still on your side for a few minutes while the drops soak in and loosen the ear wax.